- Is Blyth-Templeton Academy a college prep school?

 - Where do BTA students live and how do students get to school?

-BTA students live in all parts of the DMV metropolitan area (click here to see a google map of where BTA families past and present live).
+BTA students live in all parts of the DMV metropolitan area.
+Click here and zoom in to see a google map of where BTA families past and present live (red) and where they previously went to school (green).
 They walk, take the metro, ride the bus and commute by car.
 Eastern Market Metro Station is one block away and the 695 Southeast Freeway is 3 blocks away.